 PROS

--Less diaper rash than we saw with Jack (although, different babies have different tolerances to pH levels, etc.)
+-Less diaper rash than we saw with Jack (although, different babies have different tolerances to pH levels, etc.)-You can't run out!

 -Over a period of time, they are far less expensive than disposable diapers